 There are two ways to apply to the Doctoral Program:

 Please note that the fee for the paper application is $225; the online application fee is $65.
 Before applying, be sure to download our Admissions Guide.
-The deadline for Fall 2013 admission is December 15, 2012.
+The deadline for Fall 2014 admission has been extended to January 2, 2014.